zkmkarlsruhe/ofxTensorFlow2/example_basics_frozen_graph/README.md

 ```

 ### openFrameworks
 By default `ofxTF2::Model` will use the `SavedModel` format.
-To use the `FrozenGraph` format you may either add the type to the constructor or call `setModelType()` afterwards.
+To use the frozen GraphDef format you may either add the type to the constructor or call `setModelType()` afterwards.
 As the default names differ from the names in the `SavedModel` format make sure to overwrite names of the ins and outs by calling `setup()`.
 ```c++
 // set model type and i/o names